ditjon-dafa/cinema-plus/README.md

 ## Acknowledgments

 The app based on React with TypeScript is powered by Vite.
-The movie information was possible to be displayed by the Movie DB API.
+The movies information together with the list of genres was possible to be displayed by the Movie DB API.
-Axios helped to get the movies data from the Movie DB, while React Router made possible Routing.
+Axios helped to get the movies and genres data from the Movie DB, while React Router made possible Routing.
 Ant Design added some relevant functionality to the app such as Pagination (the movies fetched at home page), SearchBar, Add/Remove favorite movie etc.
 React Hook Form together with Ant Design made possible the simulation of reserving a movie.